 The savings persistence rate can be estimated in two ways.
 This protocol recommends that evaluators compare the savings of the continued and discontinued treatment groups after treatment is discontinued.
 The continued treatment group savings represent the savings that the discontinued treatment group would have achieved if treatment had continued.
 Therefore, the ratio of the savings shows the percentage of the continued treatment group savings that persist after customers stop receiving treatment.

 Evaluators can also estimate savings persistence by comparing the savings of the discontinued treatment group after treatment was discontinued with the group’s savings before treatment was suspended.
 For evaluators wanting to measure savings persistence after a program administrator stops treating all customers in the behavior program, this approach is the only option.
 A limitation of this approach is, however, that savings may depend on weather, program implementation changes, or other time-varying factors, which, if not accounted for when comparing savings over time, can bias estimates of the savings persistence.

+Both ways of calculating savings persistence only measure savings persistence rates for customers whose treatment was discontinued after a certain length of treatment (e.g., 2 years).
+Evaluators would need to conduct a series of discontinuation experiment to measure savings persistence for customers receiving treatment for fewer or greater number of years.

 Estimating Savings Persistence

 Suppose a utility started the treatment in period t = 1 and administered it for t*>0 periods.
-Beginning in period t = t*+1, the utility stopped administering the intervention for a random sample of treated subjects.
+Beginning in period t = t*+1, the utility stopped administering the intervention for a random sample of treated customers.
 Evaluators can estimate the average savings per customer for customer who continues to receive the treatment (continuing treatment group) and for those who stopped receiving the treatment after period t* (discontinued treatment group).

-Assuming pretreatment energy consumption data are available, the following fixed effects difference-in-differences regression equation can be used to estimate savings during treatment and savings after treatment stops:
+Assuming pretreatment energy consumption data are available, the following fixed effects difference-in-differences regression equation can be used to estimate savings during treatment and savings after treatment stops.
+This specification is estimated with consumption data for treatment and control group customers:

 Equation 10